 Riccardo Manzotti has a PhD in Robotics and degrees in The Philosophy of Mind and Computer Science.
 He teaches Psychology of Perception at IULM University, Milan (Italy), and has been a Fulbright Visiting Scholar at MIT.
 He has specialized in AI, artificial vision, perception, and, most of all, the issue of consciousness.
 After working in the field of artificial vision, he focused his research on the nature of phenomenal experience, how it emerges from physical processes and how it is related to objected perceived.
-His book The Spread Mind will be published fall 2017 by OR Books.
+His book The Spread Mind has just been published.
+(November 2017)

 Manzotti: Perhaps it’s time to ditch the word “consciousness” and simply talk about experience….Your body is such a thing and when your body is there, an apple is there, too.
 Not an apple reproduced like a photo in your head.
 An apple there on the table, in relation with your body.

 Parks: So, anything the body experiences as an effect—which is to say, anything it experiences—is an object?